fred4jupiter/spring-boot-jsf/README.md

 `java -jar spring-boot-jsf-0.0.1-SNAPSHOT.jar`

+or

+`mvn clean install spring-boot:run`

-you can access the demo JSF page at [http://localhost:8080/index.xhtml](http://localhost:8080/index.xhtml).
+you can access the demo JSF page at [http://localhost:8080](http://localhost:8080).